Autism Spectrum Disorder

 - Repeating certain behaviors or having unusual behaviors, such as repeating words or phrases (a behavior called echolalia)

-- Having a lasting intense interest in certain topics, such as numbers, details, or facts
+- Having a lasting intense interest in specific topics, such as numbers, details, or facts

-- Having overly focused interests, such as with moving objects or with parts of objects
+- Showing overly focused interests, such as with moving objects or with parts of objects

-- Getting upset by slight changes in a routine
+- Becoming upset by slight changes in a routine and having difficulty with transitions

-- Being more sensitive or less sensitive than other people to sensory input, such as light, noise, clothing, or temperature
+- Being more sensitive or less sensitive than other people to sensory input, such as light, sound, clothing, or temperature

 - Being able to learn things in detail and remember information for long periods of time